sider/sider-docs/docs/tools/php/code-sniffer.md

 ### `standard`

 This option allows you to specify a coding standard of your project.
 If you leave this value empty, Sider tries to detect the standard automatically.
-If Sider's auto detection fails, our recommended ruleset will be used.
+If Sider's auto-detection fails, our recommended ruleset will be used.

 You can use the following third-party standards in addition to the standards which PHP_CodeSniffer supports natively: